DeepLcom/deepl-node/README.md

     translated itself.
 Characters in the `context` parameter are not counted toward billing.
     See the [API documentation][api-docs-context-param] for more information and example usage.
+-   `customInstructions`: an array of instructions to customize the translation behavior.
+    Up to 10 custom instructions can be specified, each with a maximum of 300 characters.
+    Important: The target language must be `de`, `en`, `es`, `fr`, `it`, `ja`, `ko`, `zh` or any variants of these languages.
+    Note: Any request with the `customInstructions` parameter enabled will use the `quality_optimized` model type as the default.
+Requests combining `customInstructions` and `modelType: latency_optimized` will be rejected.
 -   `modelType`: specifies the type of translation model to use, options are:
     - `'quality_optimized'`: use a translation model that maximizes translation quality, at the cost of response time.
 This option may be unavailable for